andy-blum/drupal-smart-snippets/README.md

 ![Gif showing usage of hook_views_data snippet](https://raw.githubusercontent.com/andy-blum/smart-drupal-snippets/main/images/views_data.gif)

+### Smart element replacement
+Snippets will automatically render the element array base on RenderElement or FormElement.
+FormElement will prepend #title, #title_display, #description and #required properties by default.
+Properties listed on docblock description is generated relatively.

 ## Tab Stops
 Snippets are formatted to have tab stops on values that need replaced like `HOOK`,